dmbarbour/awelon/AboutABC.md

 ABC can potentially distribute many capabilities by partial evaluation at compile-time.
 The indirection through a block can potentially be removed, the capability code inlined.

-#### Pitfall: Conditional Capabilities (Don't Do It!)

-When brainstorming, one of my ideas was a convention of the form `{?foo}`, whose output was a sum type depending on whether the environment recognizes `{foo}` as a valid capability.
-This seems neat because it results in code adaptable to the environment.

-However, the adaptation properties are simply *wrong*, lacking access to a big-picture view.
-The determination of whether a capability is available should be modeled at the point where it is acquired, where some logic can be introduced based on the set of available features.
-And pushing this upstream is better for testing, mockup environments, and configurations management.

-Also, the technique would be a bad choice for security reasons.
-We should never be guessing capability text.
-In retrospect, this idea was bad all around.

 ### Tail Call Elimination and Inlining

 ABC can be implemented using a stack machine.
 Each frame on the stack would correspond to a block application, with `$` or `?`, which hides away part or the value and operates on the rest.